martin0004/landmark_classification/README.md

 # Landmark Classification

-This project develops a neural network for identifying landmark on social media images.
-The project explores 2 methodologies: building a neural network "from scratch" and building a neural network using transfer learning (VGG16).
+This project develops convolutional neural networks (CNNs) for identifying landmarks on social media images.
+The project explores 2 methodologies: building a neural network "from scratch" and building a neural network using transfer learning (based on the VGG16 pre-trained model).

 This is the 2nd project in Udacity's Deep Learning Nanodegree [1][2].
 This README acts as a final report for the project.